Chambery tourism & sightseeing

 Visit Chambery (Rhone-Alpes, France)

-There is still much to see from the 'Savoyard glory days' of the town, which is now a modern and bustling regional centre with plenty of cafes, bars and restaurants where you can enjoy a rest from exploring the many streets, fountains, buildings and statues of Chambery
+There is still a great deal to see in the town from the 'Savoyard glory days' and it is now a modern and bustling regional centre with plenty of cafes, bars and restaurants where you can enjoy a rest from exploring the many streets, fountains, buildings and statues of Chambery

 Historic Centre and the Fountain of the Elephants